Ghetts: 2007: Ghetto Gospel

-2008: Freedom of Speech, Boy Better Know beef
+2008–11: Freedom of Speech and All Around the World record deal

 On 10 March 2008, Ghetto released Freedom of Speech.
-It is predominantly a solo mixtape, and features no other producers aside Lewi White and Smasher (the pair responsible for "Back in Da Day").
+It was produced exclusively by Lewi White and Smasher (the pair responsible for "Back in Da Day").
+Some of its songs were subliminal diss tracks for members of Boy Better Know.

-Many grime fans say that Freedom of Speech is considered Ghetto's best body of work, especially with how dark and aggressive this mixtape was.
-Unknown to many, he also had "beef" with Boy Better Know (3 members from the crew that he had clashed previously in consecutive years) and two of the mixtape's songs were centered on each member of the crew.
-This type of promotion was what helped him increase record sales in famous retail stores.
-Some of the mixtape's content was banned from legal radio at the time, however, some of the songs' one-liners have gone on to become famous trademarks in grime events.

 It includes collaborations with Smasher, Griminal, Brutal, Chipmunk, and Devlin.
 Ghetto stated that the mixtape is more akin to 2000 & Life than Ghetto Gospel.

-Fifteen years later, Freedom of Speech is still widely considered as a classic grime mixtape and most of the one-liners still get used for reloads in famous grime events such as Eskimo Dance.
+In 2009, Ghetts signed with dance music label All Around the World, a partner of Universal Music Group.
+He released the electronic dance music single "Sing 4 Me" with them, and it was announced that he would be releasing an album, Rebel with a Cause, through the label in November 2009.
+However, the album was ultimately shelved for several years as he parted ways with the label.

-2010: The Calm Before the Storm
+2010–13: The Calm Before the Storm and non-album projects

 On 12 July 2010, Ghetto, under the new alias Ghetts, released his fourth mixtape The Calm Before the Storm.
 Production was provided by the likes of Z Dot, Rude Kid, Nocturnal, Londoners Griminal, Devlin, and Maxsta, among others.
 On 13 March, Ghetts won an OMA (Official Mixtape Award) for his mixtape, The Calm Before The Storm.
 He is also featured on the song "On A Mission" with Dot Rotten and Opium on Mumzy Stranger's mixtape No Stranger To This.